shahidul034/NoteAid-translation-EngToSpa/conclusion.md

 ### **1. Qualitative and Error Analysis: Fine-Tuning Improves Fluency and Structural Completeness**

 Table 5 illustrates how fine-tuning enhances translation accuracy for complex medical instructions.
-In this case, the base model produces a mostly accurate but disjointed output, splitting the sentence into two independent clauses and omitting the connective rationale present in the original Spanish reference.
+In case A, the base model produces a mostly accurate but disjointed output, splitting the sentence into two independent clauses and omitting the connective rationale present in the original Spanish reference.
 The fine-tuned version improves cohesion and better mirrors the syntactic structure of the reference by restoring the conjunctive phrase *“y obtener…”* and preserving the causal relationship conveyed in the original.
 This supports our quantitative findings from Table 2, where fine-tuning leads to statistically significant improvements in BLEU and COMET scores.

 ---